Hit by floods and fires, a Greek villager has lost hope

 Sesklo, a village of about 800 residents near the port city of Volos and home to one of Europe's oldest prehistoric settlements, has survived natural disasters through the centuries.

-But its eldest residents, Tsiamitas says, have never experienced anything like this year's devastation.
+But its eldest residents, Mr Tsiamitas says, have never experienced anything like this year's devastation.

 The wildfire that broke out in July was burning uncontrolled for at least two days.

-Sesklo residents were evacuated in time but the flames, fanned by strong winds, burned through farmland and groves destroying approximately 70% of the village's almond and olive oil production, said Tsiamitas.
+Sesklo residents were evacuated in time but the flames, fanned by strong winds, burned through farmland and groves destroying approximately 70 per cent of the village's almond and olive oil production, said Mr Tsiamitas.

 “The weather conditions were so bad, the wind, there was no humidity that day, the fire was moving fast.
 There was not enough time to do anything,” he said.